 When you are hosting out of town guests there are so many things that need to be taken care of.
 It really can be an overwhelming mountain to climb.
 That is why I want to share how to be a good host for out of town guests.

 In this post, I’m going to be sharing simple things you can do to help you become a good host for your out of town guests.
 I’ve also put together a free checklist that has everything I shared with you in this post.
-Let me walk you through how to be a good hostess!
+It’s also important to learn how to manage time at Thanksgiving too.

 Hosting guest is stressful.
 When people come to visit everyone is off their routines which can be difficult to deal with.
 By making your out of town guest feeling at home does ease the stress of it all.